 The contacts in our address books are not just numbers and addresses.
-They are, first of all, people who are important to us — either because we do business with them or share our lives.
+They are, first of all, people with whom we interact.
 So to make sure no one goes missing, the least you can do is have your iPhone contacts backed up.

-Syncing your iPhone contacts is something you should only ever have to do once: thanks to iCloud your contacts will then get synced between devices seamlessly.
+If you don’t have issues with low storage, you can use iCloud to regularly backup your iPhone contacts.
 Once you’ve synced the first time, any changes to contacts on your iPhone will be carried over to your Mac, and vice versa.
 This also means that you’ll be able to access your contacts online even if you don’t have your iPhone or Mac with you.
 But once again, iCloud backups can be brutal on your storage, so use it mindfully and check for free space regularly.

 To complete the process properly — you’ll need to first sync your phone contacts to iCloud, then enable iCloud contacts on your Mac, and finally tidy up your contact list once your iPhone and Mac contact lists are merged together.

-To sync contacts from iPhone to Mac, first we need to enable iCloud sync for contacts on iPhone:
+To sync contacts from iPhone to Mac, enable iCloud sync for contacts on iPhone:

-Go to Settings on your phone and tap on your name
+- Go to Settings on your phone and tap your name

 Please note that if you’re trying to sync contacts to iCloud on iPhone running iOS 10.2 or earlier, when you launch Settings, click on iCloud.
 Then follow the steps as described above.